KaiHotz/react-formik-ui/README.md

 It renders with the classNames `form-element` and `dropzone-wrapper`.</br>
 A custom class can be passed through the `className` prop.</br>

-For aditional configuration options and layouts, please refere to [react-dropzone](https://react-dropzone.js.org/).</br>
+For additional configuration options and layouts, please refer to [react-dropzone](https://react-dropzone.js.org/).</br>

 #### Props:
 <table style="font-size: 12px">